demesm/sysnodesetup/README.md

 # Sys node setup install script
 EZ Install script for sys nodes

-Adds 4G swap if not present
+-Adds 4G swap if not present
-Updates VPS
+-Updates VPS
-Downloads all dependencies / builds syscoin
+-Downloads all dependencies / builds syscoin
-Installs optional fail2ban
+-Installs optional fail2ban
-Sets firewall rules
+-Sets firewall rules
-Randomizes rpc password
+-Randomizes rpc password

 Please READ all of the words at the beginning of the script.
 Make sure you do what it says and have information ready beforehand.